 What Does the Mayor Do?

 The office is quite powerful.
 The Mayor has the authority to hire and fire the heads of most departments, agencies, and oversight commissions.
 Through these offices, the Mayor is responsible for managing the City government’s operation.
-He is responsible for carrying out the City’s laws (called “ordinances”), ensuring coordination among different branches of City government, and submitting an initial budget proposal to the City Council every year as part of the annual budget process.
+She is responsible for carrying out the City’s laws (called “ordinances”), ensuring coordination among different branches of City government, and submitting an initial budget proposal to the City Council every year as part of the annual budget process.

 Who is the Mayor?